leger-labs/leger/backend/3-business-logic.md

 5. If an owner attempts to leave, they must transfer primary ownership first
 6. Users can be members of multiple accounts simultaneously

+**Implementation Approach:**
+- Account operations are implemented in the AccountDomain module
+- Authorization checks occur in the Worker middleware
+- Access control is enforced before processing requests
+- Database operations use Drizzle ORM transactions to ensure data consistency

 ### Invitation Management

 Invitations allow account owners to add new members to team accounts.